are about to accept a job offer in the sunny Caribbean. It sounds

 practice for this reference to be addressed to the new bank.
 It is

 therefore wise to do research on the potential banks in that Country,

 and bring a bank reference addressed to the bank you have chosen from

 that research.
-It may well be that you decide to change after a period
+It may well be that you decide to change viagra australia over the counter after a period

 residing in your new location (for whatever reason, eg. location,